Sherrick McManis

-Sherrick Terravis McManis (born December 19, 1987) is an American football cornerback and special teamer who is a free agent.
-He was drafted by the Houston Texans in the fifth round of the 2010 NFL Draft.
-He played college football at Northwestern.
+Sherrick Terravis McManis (born December 19, 1987) is an American former professional football player who was a cornerback and special teamer for 11 seasons in the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was selected by the Houston Texans in the fifth round of the 2010 NFL draft.
+He spent most of his career with the Chicago Bears.

-Early years
+Early life

-McManis attended Richwoods High School in Peoria, Illinois where he played football and was a state champion long-jumper.
+McManis attended Richwoods High School in Peoria, Illinois, where he played football and was a state champion long-jumper.
 Considered only a two-star recruit by Rivals.com, McManis chose Northwestern over Eastern Illinois, Western Illinois, and Illinois State.

 College career

 As a freshman, McManis was named to Sporting News' freshman All-Big Ten team after recording 21 tackles, breaking up six passes and making one interception.
 As a sophomore, he became a full-time starter on defense, and recorded 75 tackles, 6.5 tackles-for-loss, seven pass break-ups, and one interception.
 As a junior, he recorded 53 tackles, broke up 14 passes and had two interceptions.
 As a senior, he earned first-team All-Big Ten honors after he set career highs in interceptions with five, and recorded 37 tackles, 1.5 tackles-for-loss, and broke up 12 passes.
 He finished his collegiate career with 201 tackles, eight tackles-for-loss, 39 pass break-ups, and nine interceptions.